 Figure 3.13: Confusion matrix on the test set for (A) SVM with RBF kernel for healthy and not-healthy samples classification.
 (B) Logistic regression model for CAD and MI samples classification.
 (C) SVM with polynomial kernel for CAD and MI samples classification.

-3.4.2.2 Second layer; MI form CAD:
+3.4.2.2.
+Second layer; isolation of MI samples from CAD samples

 To find the best model for training the best set, different models were trained using their pre-set values.
-Their AUC and accuracy results on the test set are presented in Fig3.14.
-The best model from AUC point-of-view was the LR and from accuracy point-of-view it was the SVM model with a polynomial kernel.
-For the LR model the AUC and accuracy were 0.92 and 0.81, respectively; and for the SVM model with a polynomial kernel the values were 0.91 and 0.84, respectively.
-Both models were hyper-tuned and the ROC curve for their best performance presented in Fig3.12B and C. The AUC and accuracy for LR model increased to 0.94 and 0.88, respectively.
+Their AUC and accuracy results on the test set are presented in Figure 3.14.
+The best model from the AUC point-of-view was the LR and from the accuracy point-of-view, it was the SVM model with a polynomial kernel.
+For the LR model, the AUC and accuracy were 0.92 and 0.81, respectively; and for the SVM model with a polynomial kernel, the values were 0.91 and 0.84, respectively.
+Both models were hyper-tuned and the ROC curve for their best performance is presented in Figure 3.12B and C. The AUC and accuracy for the LR model increased to 0.94 and 0.88, respectively.
 For the SVM model with a polynomial kernel, these values increased to 0.95 and 0.88, respectively (Table 3.4).
-The sensitivity for the LR and SVM models were 1 and 0.97, respectively; and the specificity for them were 0.57 and 0.64, respectively.
-The confusion matrix for both models is illustrated in Fig3.13B and C.
+The sensitivity for the LR and SVM models were 1 and 0.97, respectively; and the specificity for them was 0.57 and 0.64, respectively.
+The confusion matrix for both models is illustrated in Figure 3.13B and C.

-Figure 3.14: Area under curve (AUC) and accuracy of different models trained with three miRNAs in DEGs on the test set.
+Figure 3.14: Area under the curve (AUC) and accuracy of different models trained with three miRNAs in DEGs on the test set.

-Table 3.4: AUC-ROC and accuracy for SVM with linear kernel as the best model trained with miRNAs selected based on their individual AUC-ROC on the train and test set before and after hyper-tuning
+Table 3.4: AUC-ROC and accuracy for SVM with the linear kernel as the best model trained with miRNAs selected based on their AUC-ROC on the train and test set before and after hyper-tuning

 Pre-set parameters